thomas-moysiadis/Water-Level-Control-of-Three-Consecutive-Tanks/README.md

   - loads the model and parameters
   - runs the MPC simulation
   - applies constraints (embedded or external)
-  - generates plots of tank levels and control inputs
+  - generates plots of tank levels, control inputs and input increments